hpesciotti/GeoQuiz/README.md

 If the answer is correct, the button appears green.
 If the user gets the answer wrong, the chosen answer button turns red, and the right answer is shown in green.

 The next button bring the user to next questions.
 This button is only revealed if the user choses one answer option.

+This section was inspired by [GreatStack's video tutorial](https://www.youtube.com/watch?v=PBcqGxrr9g8), whic help me set the basic structure for assembling the quiz app.
+As well as, [Codehal's video tutorial](https://www.youtube.com/watch?v=Vp8x8-reqZA): help put together the displayQuestion function.

+A progress bar appears at the bottom of the page to show the user their progress throughout the 10-question quiz.
+This feature was designed based on [W3Schools tutorial](https://www.w3schools.com/howto/howto_js_progressbar.asp).

 <details open>
 <summary>Quiz Questions</summary>